-In th nis cha pter: 3.1 Introduction 3.2 Megatrends at the regional level 3.3 Crossing the digital divide: progreschallenges and disparities 3.4 Africa Africa: country grouping analysis 3.4.1 Regional development and cooperation 97 3.4.2 Key recommendations for accelerating digital development in Africa 100 3.5 The A mericas: country grouping 103 3.5.1 Regional development and cooperation 103 3.5.2 Key recommendations for accelerating digital developm in the Americas nent 109 3.6 Asia: country grouping analysis 110 3.6.1 Digital development and cooperation 112 3.6.2 Key recommendations for accelerating digital development in Asia 115 3.7 Europ e: country grouping analysis 118 3.7.1 Regional development and cooperation 120 3.7.2 Key recommendations for accelerating digital 126 development in Europe 126 3.8 nia: country grouping analysis 512/ 3.8.1 Regional development and cooperation 128 3.8.2 Key recommendations for accelerating digital 121 invested in the fourth quarter of 2023 and \$90.9 billion for the year, compared to ~\$700 million a decade earlier.
+In th nis cha pter: 3.1 Introc luction 91 3.2 Mega trends at the regional level 91 3.3 ing the digital divide: progre nges and disparities ss, 93 3.4 Africa a: country grouping analysis 96 3.4.1 Regional development and cooperation 97 3.4.2 Key recommendations for accelerating digital development in Africa 100 3.5 The A analys mericas: country grouping 103 3.5.1 Regional development and cooperation 103 3.5.2 Key recommendations for accelerating digital developm in the Americas nent 109 3.6 Asia: country grouping analysis 110 3.6.1 Digital development and cooperation 112 3.6.2 Key recommendations for accelerating digital development in Asia 115 3.7 Europ e: country grouping analysis 118 3.7.1 Regional development and cooperation 120 3.7.2 Key recommendations for accelerating digital development in Europe 126 3.8 Ocear nia: country grouping analysis 5127 3.8.1 Regional development and cooperation 128 3.8.2 Key recommendations for accelerating digital development in Oceania 131 invested in the fourth quarter of 2023 and \$90.9 billion for the year, compared to ~\$700 million a decade earlier.
 Public sector digitalization has also driven improvements in infrastructure, broadband access, and cybersecurity measures.